molab-itp/p5MoLibrary/.swm/mo-astro-remote.5hf99wx2.sw.md

 ---

-sharing code from mo-pixel-grid with mo-astro-remote. dbase_device functions included in script src= lines
+sharing code from mo-pix-chip-grid with mo-astro-remote. dbase_device functions included in script src= lines

 ```html
 <!-- sharing code from other project -->